oneeve8/kobble-data/content/markdown.md

 Block quote = >

-> An eye for an eye only ends up making the whole world blind. ~Mahatma Gandhi
+> An eye for an eye only ends up making the whole world blind.

 Inline link =[visit link] www.link.com